 While we have the highest of expectations for our pupils within the classroom, this is only a part of the learning experience that we offer.
 We believe in providing a breadth of opportunities for our pupils that will give them the best possible foundations to carry forward into the next stage of their education.

-An extensive range of extra-curricular activities is provided both during and after school.
+An extensive range of extra-curricular activities are provided both during and after school.
 As well as sports, activities involving music, choirs, languages, science and art are provided by members of the school team, while external experts are engaged to run other clubs as diverse as drama and even Lindy hop dancing!

 We encourage the children to take part in our 'Discovery Days' such as World Book Day, Roald Dahl Day, Titanic Day, WW2 Day and many other specially themed days where the children can dress up, create projects and models and experience a totally different school day.